 An apocalypse looms when timeless scripture, futuristic technology, and worldly conspiracy collide.
 Will Elijah become “the new prophet” as Jana proclaims?
 Will humanity find rebirth or chaos in the revelation aboard Brimstone 1?

 ISBNs 978-1-64949-164-0 (paperback) | 978-1-64949-165-7 (trade) | 978-1-64949-210-4 (e-book)

-There is no such thing as a child who hates to read.
-There are only children who have not found the right book. – Frank Serafini We’re doing our part to put the “right” books in children’s (and adults’) hands.
+– Frank Serafini We’re doing our part to put the “right” books in children’s (and adults’) hands.
 Here are our latest childrens and nonfiction releases.
-Benny Learns A Lesson by Cheryl Johnson,…Read More
+Benny Learns A Lesson by Cheryl Johnson, Fairy Tales and Faith and the Amazing ABCs of Successful Faith by Antwan Houser, Five Little Angels by Kathleen Pelley, A New Baby,…Read More

 Happy New Year!
 2020 is a wrap – and here is the final set of releases for the year that was.
 I’m sure you all have your adjectives to describe last year, but after a holiday break, we’re looking ahead to 2021 and a slate of new publications.
 In the November-December releases, you’ll find several…Read More